sabszh/cds_vis/assignments/A2/README.md

 | Macro Avg  | 0.27      | 0.27   | 0.27     | 10000   |
 | Weighted Avg | 0.27    | 0.27   | 0.27     | 10000   |

-The classification reports for logistic regression and neural network models on the CIFAR-10 dataset provide insights into their performance across different classes.
+The classification reports for logistic regression and neural network models on the CIFAR-10 dataset provide insights into the performance across different classes.
 Both models achieve an accuracy of 0.27, indicating that they correctly classify approximately 27% of the test images.

 For logistic regression, precision, recall, and F1-score values range from 0.18 to 0.37 across different classes.
 For the neural network, similar values are observed, ranging from 0.17 to 0.38.